nickbabcock/sff.life/content/blog/a-look-at-jhack-one2-plugin-and-distro/index.md

 ![one2-plugin-spotlight](./one2-plugin-spotlight.jpg "Consolidate 24 wires with a plugin unit")

-These units take advantage of the legacy baked into the ATX12V 2.0 spec, which was introduced in 2003 and dictates that most of the power is provided by the 12V rail with 3.3V and 5V rails significantly reduced.
-I don't have a computer engineering background, so it seems a bit incredulous, but plugin units work flawlessly and I love them.
-It's a lot easier to make 4 wires bend than 24 wires.

-If I'm not mistaken, J-HACK sources the manufacturing of the ONE2 plugin and distro from [PicoBox](http://www.pico-box.com/en/), but has the units customized to stand out with aesthetics (black pcb, 3d printed covering for the distro) and other features with the plugin unit [properly supporting 75w cpu + 75w gpu](https://smallformfactor.net/forum/threads/news-about-pico-psu.11225/#post-158472) and the distro 400 is in a league of its own.
+If I'm not mistaken, J-HACK sources the manufacturing of the ONE2 plugin and distro from [PicoBox](http://www.pico-box.com/en/), but has the units customized to stand out with aesthetics (black pcb, 3d printed covering for the distro) and other features such that the plugin unit [properly supports 75w cpu + 75w gpu](https://smallformfactor.net/forum/threads/news-about-pico-psu.11225/#post-158472).

-Since the plugin and distro units are 12v and the computer components use 12v, the plugin and distro don't need any additional elements to step down voltage.
-This allows them to be slim and minimal compared to 16-24v wide input DC units (à la HDPlex), which require the additional space and cost for the step down.
-Of course, the 12v ecosystem isn't all sunshine and roses, the reason why there exists wide input DC units is that it allows them to be compatible with a wide range of bricks.
-Since there are a lot more laptops sold (specifically the 19v laptops -- [see why](https://electronics.stackexchange.com/a/31621)) than SFF power supplies, it is understandable why one would want to leverage those bricks.
-And with the downsizing of bricks that's been happening over the last couple years, the bulk of a 19v DC converter is reclaimed with a [slim 19v brick](https://www.dell.com/en-us/work/shop/dell-240-watt-ac-adapter-for-precision-7730/apd/450-ahhe/pc-accessories?ref=p13n_ena_pdp_vv&c=us&cs=04&l=en&s=bsd).
+The plugin and distro units operate at 12v.
+Computer components are mostly powered by 12v (since ATX12V 2.0 in 2003), so the plugin and distro don't need to allocate space and cost for a step down converter to 12v.
+This allows them to be slim and minimal compared to wide input DC units (à la 16-24v wide HDPlex), which are much beefier in size and tend to cost more.
+Of course, the 12v ecosystem isn't all rosy, the reason why there exists wide input DC units is that it allows them to be compatible with a wide range of bricks.
+Since there are a lot more laptops sold (specifically 19v laptops -- [see why](https://electronics.stackexchange.com/a/31621)) than SFF power supplies, it is understandable why one would want to leverage those bricks.
+And with the downsizing of bricks that's been happening over the last couple years, the bulk of a 19v input DC unit is reclaimed with a [slim 19v brick](https://www.dell.com/en-us/work/shop/dell-240-watt-ac-adapter-for-precision-7730/apd/450-ahhe/pc-accessories?ref=p13n_ena_pdp_vv&c=us&cs=04&l=en&s=bsd).

 I'm bullish on 12v, though.
-See [A Guide to 12V PSU](https://smallformfactor.net/forum/threads/a-guide-to-12v-psu.1270/) that J-HACK wrote for some of the reasons why 12v is the future.
+See [A Guide to 12V PSU](https://smallformfactor.net/forum/threads/a-guide-to-12v-psu.1270/) that J-HACK wrote for some of the reasons why 12v is the future; basically a 12v future is more power and space efficient than alternatives.
 My philosophy is that the end goal is brickless and choosing the smallest internal DC components is the step in the right direction.
-As an extreme example, but useful for inspiration, one user made a [brickless 8700k and 1080](https://smallformfactor.net/forum/threads/brickless-s4m-w-gtx1080-and-i8700k-dual-psu-completed.7519/page-7#post-138147) in the S4M with a couple internal 12v Meanwell AC-DC units + a 19v HDPlex DC-ATX.

 ![distro-400-only](./distro-400-only.jpg "J-HACK ONE2 Distro 400 -- small and flexible")